aseprite/aseprite/README.md

-Thanks to [third-party open source projects](docs/LICENSES.md), to [contributors](https://www.aseprite.org/contributors/), and all the people who have contributed ideas, patches, bugs report, feature requests, donations, and help me to develop Aseprite.
+Thanks to [third-party open source projects](docs/LICENSES.md), to [contributors](https://www.aseprite.org/contributors/), and all the people who have contributed ideas, patches, bugs report, feature requests, donations, and help us to develop Aseprite.

 ## License